 Optional Redemption of Series A Bonds.
-At the option of the State, the Series A Bonds maturing on or after September 1, 2028 are subject to redemption prior to their respective stated maturities, from any monies that are available to the State for such purpose, at any time on and after September 1, 2027 as a whole, or in part from time to time in any order of maturity determined by the State, at a redemption price of par, together with accrued interest to the redemption date.
+At the option of the State, the Series A Bonds maturing on or after November 1, 2032, are subject to redemption prior to their respective stated maturities, from any monies that are available to the State for such purpose, at any time on and after November 1, 2031, as a whole, or in part from time to time in any order of maturity determined by the State, at a redemption price of par, together with accrued interest to the redemption date.

 Optional Redemption of Series B Bonds.
-At the option of the State, the Series B Bonds maturing on or after September 1, 2030 are subject to redemption prior to their respective stated maturities, from any monies that are available to the State for such purpose, at any time on and after September 1, 2029 as a whole, or in part from time to time in any order of maturity determined by the State, at a redemption price of par, together with accrued interest to the redemption date.
+At the option of the State, the Series B Bonds maturing on or after November 1, 2032, are subject to redemption prior to their respective stated maturities, from any monies that are available to the State for such purpose, at any time on and after November 1, 2031, as a whole, or in part from time to time in any order of maturity determined by the State, at a redemption price of par, together with accrued interest to the redemption date.

-Prior to September 1, 2029, the Series B Bonds are subject to redemption prior to their stated maturities at the option of the State, at any time as a whole, or in part from time to time in any order of maturity as determined by the State, at a redemption price equal to the Make-Whole Redemption Price (as defined below).
+Prior to November 1, 2031, the Series B Bonds are subject to redemption prior to their stated maturities at the option of the State, from any monies that are available to the State for such purpose, at any time as a whole, or in part from time to time in any order of maturity determined by the State, at a redemption price equal to the Make-Whole Redemption Price (as defined below).

-The "Make-Whole Redemption Price" of any Series B Bonds to be redeemed is an amount equal to the greater of (i) 100% of the principal amount of such Series B Bonds or (ii) the sum of the present value of the remaining scheduled payments of principal and interest to the maturity date of such Series B Bonds not including any portion of those payments of interest accrued and unpaid as of the date on which such Series B Bonds are to be redeemed, discounted on a semiannual basis to the date on which such Series B Bonds are to be redeemed, assuming a 360-day year consisting of twelve 30-day months, at the Treasury Rate (as defined below) plus 15 basis points; plus, in each case, accrued and unpaid interest on such Series B Bonds on such redemption date.
+The "Make-Whole Redemption Price" of any Series B Bonds to be redeemed is an amount equal to the greater of (i) 100% of the principal amount of such Series B Bonds or (ii) the sum of the present value of the remaining scheduled payments of principal and interest to the maturity date of such Series B Bonds not including any portion of those payments of interest accrued and unpaid as of the date on which such Series B Bonds are to be redeemed, discounted on a semiannual basis to the date on which such Series B Bonds are to be redeemed, assuming a 360-day year consisting of twelve 30-day months, at the Treasury Rate (as defined below) plus the Applicable Spread (defined below), plus, in each case, accrued and unpaid interest on such Series B Bonds on such redemption date.